UCLHp/QAplans/README.md

 **writeDICOM.py** - takes data in the compact DICOM class defined in pbtDICOM and writes it over a template `.dcm` file

 - **_overwriteDICOM_** - using a template `.dcm` plan, write out a new plan file

+**_multipyBeams.py** - quick script to duplicate beams within an existing plan to be able to repeat delivery without reloading the patient.

 ## Installation